Cookie preferences

 FLAMA also engages schools in climate action projects like tree planting, water harvesting, and sustainable waste management.
 This comprehensive approach aims to raise awareness, drive sustainable practices, influence policy, engage communities, foster creativity, and encourage tangible environmental actions for a greener future.

 A multi-stakeholder, multi-sectoral, intergenerational approach is used to jointly co design, develop and implement FLAMA through a Technical Working Group (TWG).
 The FLAMA TWG is made up of technical and subject matter experts from relevant organizations including Ministries, Departments and Agencies (MDAs) and incorporates relevant experts as and when the need arises.
-The TWG has representation of young people and Persons Living with Disabilities.
+The TWG has representation of young people and special need learner experts.

 Once the Technical Working Group (TWG) selects the FLAMA theme for the year; the guidelines, terms & conditions and communication materials are developed for wide dissemination.